Estimating Mixed Memberships with Sharp Eigenvector Deviations: Experimental results

 \subsection{Real Data}

 We use the two types of DBLP networks obtained from the DBLP dataset\footnote{\url{http://dblp.uni-trier.de/xml/}}, where each ground truth community is a group of conferences on one topic.
-The author-author networks were constructed in~\citep{mao2017}, whereas we construct the bipartite networks by using both papers and authors as nodes.
+The author-author networks were used in~\citep{mao2017}; in this paper we also conduct experiments on the bipartite networks by using both papers and authors as nodes.
 Each community is split into two, the paper community and the author community.
 The papers are pure nodes since they belong to one conference and hence one community, whereas the authors may belong to more than one community, since they often publish in many conferences.
 The details of the subfields can be found in~\citep{mao2017}.
 We have two simple preprocessing steps for the adjacency matrix: 1) delete nodes that do not belong to any community; 2) delete nodes with zero degree.
 The statistics of the network are in Table \ref{table:net_stats}, which show that despite being sparse, the networks have large overlaps between communities.
 The amount of overlap is measured by the number of overlapping nodes divided by $n$.

 {\bf Implementation details:} For real world networks, {specially the bipartite networks, when average degree of graphs with 100,000 nodes is smaller than four}, some nodes may have extremely small values of $\hat{\bTheta}$ and the corresponding rows may in fact become zero after thresholding.
 For those we essentially cannot make any prediction.
 This is why for Step 7 of Algorithm~\ref{alg:nmf-mmsb-pure-res}, we threshold all values smaller than $10^{-12}$ to zero and we do not normalize rows which are all zeros.
 This does not make any difference for simulations, but for the real world networks, this stabilizes the results.